The Poltergeist Elephant in the Room: The call for a paranormal renaissance

 “We have to solve Enfield first”

 In order to understand poltergeist phenomena, Fraser said, we first have to solve the Enfield poltergeist case.
 In 1977, the SPR sent Guy Playfair and Maurice Grosse to investigate a case in Enfield, a town on the outskirts of north London.
 In an unassuming council house, a mother and her four children had been experiencing mysterious activity such as furniture moving and toys being thrown by themselves.
 The police and press were already involved, and there were dozens of witnesses, with one police woman even signing an affidavit.
 Since then, the case has been the subject of films such as The Conjuring 2, a TV series, and numerous documentaries.
 Despite the attention from the press, the police, and the SPR, the lack of attention from scientists such as physicists or biologists, who might have been able to collect more compelling evidence, was attributed by the investigators as due to the nation's preoccupation with picket lines and football at the time.

 Firstly, there was a claim by Janet, the 11 year-old girl who the events were said to be focused around, that she had floated through the wall.
 Now, many people might dismiss the entire case after hearing this, but as someone who has had an out-of-body experience (OBE), it doesn't sound strange at all (ok, maybe a little).
-Although she described the experience as though it had taken place while she was awake, I had also assumed I was awake during my first out-of-body experience.
-I only realised that this wasn't the case when somebody grabbed my arm and I suddenly found myself upstairs, back in my bed.
+Although she described the experience as though it had taken place while she was awake, I had also assumed that I was awake during my first out-of-body experience.
+I only realised that this wasn't the case when somebody grabbed my arm and I suddenly found myself in my bed.